Theano/Theano/doc/README.txt

 All tests should pass.

 python-nose must be installed.
-On red-hat or fedora core: sudo yum install python-nose.noarch
+On red-hat or fedora core: ``sudo yum install python-nose.noarch``

 Using Theano
 ============

-Now that you've got theano installed and running, check out the `n00b tutorial <doc/n00b.html>`__ for how to use it.
+Now that you've got theano installed and running, check out the `tutorial <doc/tutorial.html>`__ for how to use it.

 Getting Help